scala/scala3/docs/docs/reference/contextual/query-types.md

 ```
 where the names `x_1`, ..., `x_n` are arbitrary.
 This expansion is performed
 before the expression `E` is typechecked, which means that x_1`, ..., `x_n`
-are available as inferred instances in `E`.
+are available as implied instances in `E`.

 Like query types, query literals are written with a `given` prefix.
 They differ from normal function literals in two ways: